 - Sensitive Skin - Skin sensitivity varies widely and can leave some babies more susceptible to diaper rashes than others.
 Conditions like eczema can also increase babies’ susceptibility to diaper rashes.

-Fortunately, parents have one major weapon to fight against irritating diaper rashes - diaper cream!
+Fortunately, parents have one major diaper rash treatment tool they can usually rely on - diaper cream!
 When applied properly, diaper cream can seriously minimize –– or eliminate –– these root causes and protect babies from uncomfortable skin irritation or inflammation.

 How Long Do Diaper Rashes Last?